chandraprvkvsh/Predictions-for-Cab-Booking-Application/README.md

 Pandas, Matplotlib and Scikit-Learn were used.

-# Details about this project
+# Details about the project

 BACKGROUND:-